docarray/docarray/docs/advanced/document-store/benchmark.md

 Besides, as Weaviate, Qdrant and ElasticSearch follow a client/server pattern, we set up them with their official docker images in a **single node** configuration, with 40 GB of RAM allocated.
 That is, only 1 replica and shard are operated during the benchmarking.
-We did not opt for a cluster setup because our benchmarks mainly aim to assess the capabilities of a single instance of the service.
+We did not opt for a cluster setup because our benchmarks mainly aim to assess the capabilities of a single instance of the server.

 ### Settings of the nearest neighbour search